-Car Rental at Memphis Airport
+Car Rental Memphis Airport

 Several airlines nonetheless manage to bring passengers into the largest city of Tennessee, but most of the visitors come from domestic flights, with a few international ones.

 MLK and Elvis Presley

-It’s also in Memphis that the King of Rock N’ Roll would live out his days, in his famous mansion Graceland, the same place where he is buried and where his legions of fans go to every year to celebrate the anniversary of his death.
+It’s also in Memphis that the King of Rock N’ Roll would live out his days, in his famous mansion “Graceland”, the same place where he is buried and where his legions of fans go to every year to celebrate the anniversary of his death.

-The museum marks where Lorraine Motel once stood, the place where Martin Luther King, Jr. was fatally shot in 1968.
+The museum marks where the Lorraine Motel once stood, the place where Martin Luther King, Jr. was fatally shot in 1968.

 Blues Highway of the Great River Road

-Your car rental in Memphis Airport will be put to good use if you head down what is popularly known as the Blues Highway, a segment of US Route 61 that runs for almost 400 kilometers to Vicksburg, Mississippi.
+Your rental car will be put to good use if you head down what is popularly known as the Blues Highway, a segment of US Route 61 that runs for almost 400 kilometers to Vicksburg, Mississippi.

-Apart from the virtual pilgrimage site that is Graceland which is highly recommended even if you are not an Elvis fan, you can drive your car hire at Memphis Airport to Beale St. where you can hear live blues, and down the Mississippi riverfront where you can sample that ubiquitous barbecue.
-If you have time to spare, take a cue from blues icons Bessie Smith, B.B.
-King, and John Lee Hooker as they left the Delta and brought their music and dreams with them to find better opportunities in then much progressive North.
-If you keep to that route, a grander drive known as the Great River Road, you will inevitably follow the course of the Mississippi River until you reach its headwaters in Minnesota.
+Apart from the virtual pilgrimage site that is Graceland which is highly recommended even if you are not an Elvis fan, you can drive to Beale Street where you can hear live Blues, and down the Mississippi riverfront where you can sample that ubiquitous barbecue.

 Creole and Cajun Country